 This is a request to amend the Large Scale Master Planned Development Permit for Deer Valley (aka Deer Valley MPD) to combine Silver Lake Village Lots F, G, and H of the Silver Lake Community into one MPD parcel to be called Silver Lake Village Lot I and to transfer 843 square feet of residential density from Silver Lake Village Lot D to proposed Lot I. The amendment parcels, Lots D, F, G, and H are addressed as 7570, 7520, 7530, and 7540 Royal Street East respectively.
-No changes to the overall density or allowable building height of these parcels are proposed.
+No changes are proposed to development parameters, such as overall density or allowable building height.
 The proposal will amend Exhibits 1, 2 and 3 of the MPD document (Exhibit A).